schroeding/NtUsermodeBluescreen/README.md

 ![Image](image.png)

-This programme can trigger a blue screen in all versions of Windows starting from Windows Vista, including 7, 8.1 and 10.
+This application can trigger a blue screen in all versions of Windows starting from Windows Vista.
+Including Windows 7, Windows 8.1 and Windows 10.

 No admin elevation or special rights are required.
 Normal user accounts can also do this.